 Yesterday, I slept through my alarm.

-If I don't wake up when my alarm goes off tomorrow morning, please yell my name until I stand up and you are sure that I am awake.
+If I don't wake up when my alarm goes off tomorrow morning,

 Every sentence that you have read on this page so far fits this description.